packbackbooks/engineering-docs/careers/managing-engineer.md

 * **CTO (C-Suite):** The CTO is responsible for the management of IT, R&D and data, steering product development, and ensuring the organization's technology aligns with its business goals.
 * **VP (Executive VP):** They are charged with overseeing the design, development, and delivery of software applications, ensuring platform stability, and owning the technical team's strategic vision.
-* **Director (Manager 7):** The Director of Engineering plays a crucial role in managing the software engineering teams and ensuring that software delivery aligns with the company's and team's strategic objectives.
+* **Director (Manager 7):** The Director of Engineering plays a crucial role in managing the software engineering teams and ensuring that software delivery aligns with the company's and team's long-term objectives.
 This position focuses on enhancing team efficiency, defining clear metrics for team effectiveness, and managing service level agreements.

 ## Director of Engineering (Manager 7)

-The Director of Engineering plays a crucial role in managing the software engineering teams and ensuring that software delivery aligns with the company's strategic objectives.
+The Director of Engineering plays a crucial role in managing the software engineering teams and ensuring that software delivery aligns with the company's and team's long-term objectives.
 This position focuses on enhancing team efficiency, defining clear metrics for team effectiveness, and managing service level agreements.

 **Strategic Execution and Contribution:**

-* Independently execute and contribute to the strategic vision within their functional area with minimal oversight from VP-level leadership.
+* Independently execute and contribute to the long-term vision within their functional area with minimal oversight from VP-level leadership.
 * Proactively identify opportunities and challenges, making strategic decisions that align with the broader goals of the organization.
 * Oversee the development and prioritization of non-functional roadmaps, balancing long-term infrastructure enhancements with immediate operational needs.
 * Collaborate with other directors and senior leaders to ensure that the roadmap aligns with overall business priorities and technological trends.